Most people waste their money when they attend a conference. But if you’re smart, you can make it very worth your time and money. Here’s how:

 Each night, before bed, enter everyone’s info into your computer, including your notes.
 It only takes 15 minutes, but it’s crucial to do it that night before you meet more people the next day.

 Send them one tiny email immediately, connecting the digital you to the physical you. (“Hi John.
 Nice to meet you today.
-I’m the one in red who also hates Björk.
 You were right about the burritos!
-I still want to see your Malaysia photos.
-Maybe see you at the wrap-up party tomorrow.”)
+Here’s a link to that site you asked about.
+See you at the wrap-up party tomorrow.”)
 Your email signature should have your full contact info.

 By being sincerely interested in them, and actively trying to help them, they will likely be interested in you, and try to help you.